How to Establish Paternity in Colorado: Legal Process & Child Support Guide

 Frequently Asked Questions About Establishing Paternity in Colorado

-DNA testing involves collecting cheek swabs from the child and alleged father to compare genetic markers.
-Results are over 99% accurate when processed by accredited labs.
+DNA testing uses cheek swabs from the child and alleged father to compare genetic markers, providing results with over 99% accuracy.
+These tests must be processed by accredited labs and are accepted as legal proof by courts.

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Fri from 8:30 AM to 5:30 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.